vamshikrishna-sacumen/fork_practice/README.md

 - Bank version 1 is created.
 - Bank version 2 is created i.e upgraded verision of bank version 1 by Junior Python Developer Sourabh.
 - Bank version 3 is created.
+It is the upgradation of Bank version 2.